vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 As we learned in a previous study, the beast that rose from the sea represents the Roman papacy, which held influence and power over the world for 42 months.
 The papacy received a [deadly wound](/posts/prophecy/mark.md) at the end of this period in 1798, when Pope Pius VI was taken captive by Napoleon Bonaparte’s general, Louis-Alexandre Berthier.

-## What is the second power symbolized in Revelation 13?
+## What power is symbolized next?

 > And I beheld another beast *coming up out of the earth*; and he had two horns like a lamb, and he spake as a dragon.
 {% ct 'Revelation 13:11' %}

 {% rf 'Revelation 13:10' false %} refers to the papal captivity that occurred in 1798, and the second beast is seen emerging around the same time.
 There is only one power that fits this time frame—the United States.
 It declared its independence in 1776, adopted the Constitution in 1787, and ratified the Bill of Rights in 1791.
 By 1798, it was recognized as a rising global power.
 A key detail in verse 11 is that this power arises “out of the earth,” in contrast to the first beast, which came “out of the sea.”
 According to {% rf 'Revelation 17:15' false %}, the sea symbolizes large, densely populated areas; therefore, the earth represents the opposite—a sparsely populated region.
 This means the second beast could not emerge from the crowded nations of the Old World; instead, it had to rise from a less populated part of the world—perfectly matching the emergence of the United States.

-## How is it distinguished from other nations?
+## What makes the U.S. unique?

 > And I beheld another beast coming up out of the earth; and he had *two horns like a lamb*, and he spake as a dragon.
 {% ct 'Revelation 13:11' %}

 Horns represent kings, kingdoms, or governments {% rf 'Daniel 7:24; 8:21' %}.
 In this case, they symbolize the two governing principles of the United States: civil and religious liberty.
 These principles have also been described as republicanism (a government without a king) and Protestantism (a church without a pope).
 Unlike other nations described in Daniel and Revelation, this one is distinguished by the absence of crowns, signifying a republican form of government as opposed to a monarchy.
 Throughout history, it was common for nations to tax citizens to support a state religion and to oppress religious dissenters.
 The pilgrims on the Mayflower, as well as many other settlers who followed, were fleeing religious persecution, and so the United States was founded with an entirely new mindset: the separation of church and state.

-## Will the United States experience a change?
+## Will the U.S. experience a change?

 > And I beheld another beast coming up out of the earth; and he had two horns like a lamb, and he *spake as a dragon*.
 {% ct 'Revelation 13:11' %}